The Benefits of Foam Rolling

 Some research, such as a 2015 review published in the International Journal of Sports Physical Therapy, have also suggested foam rolling may be an effective method pre and post-exercise muscle performance.

 How do foam rollers work?

-Slow and steady is the key.
-Start by rolling along the length of the muscle, then you can follow up with small rolls over any spots that are tender.
+Slow and steady is key.
+Start by rolling along the length of the muscle, then you can follow up with smaller targeted rolling motions over any spots that are tender.

 Take long breaths as you roll, both to help you relax and to increase the flow of blood and oxygen to your muscles.
 Many foam rollers have raised sections or a bumpy texture, which can create extra pressure.

 If you’re new to foam rolling, it can be slightly uncomfortable when you start, especially when you roll over tight muscles.